Top 10 Healthy Home Tips for 2017

 1. Question plastic

 Plastics not only pollute our planet, but research has shown that some plastics also harm our health.
 Avoid cans lined with plastic and eliminate single-use plastics that break down easily.
 Seek out non-plastic alternatives: use a cloth shower curtain, purchase food and drinks in glass jars/bottles instead of plastic, and pack lunches and leftovers in stainless steel and glass.
+Even gum is often made with plastic, so it’s important to do without or learn about plastic-free alternatives.

 2. Avoid fragrance